omegaml/omegaml/docs/source/guide/modelstore.rst

 Storing models
 --------------

-Storing models is as straight forward as storing Pandas DataFrames and Series.
+Storing models (and Pipeline) is as straight forward as storing Pandas DataFrames and Series.
 Simply create the model, then use :code:`om.models.put()` to store:

 .. code::